andrewsilver1997/Classifier/README.md

 ## Introduction

-A pyotrch implementation of classifier in our paper:
+A pyotrch implementation of classifier in our paper:[*Classification of blade’s leading edge based on neural networks in adaptive machining of near-net-shaped blade*]（https://link.springer.com/article/10.1007/s12541-021-00586-y）

 ## Requirement